 o Reach out to the group if you have a group chat and ask for help

 o Go to the information booth in the airport and ask for help.
-The staff at these booths usually speak many languages.
+The staff at these booths usually speak English.

 o Call or message the staff or faculty you are meeting and let them know you are unable to find the location.